randlabs/js-config-reader/README.md

 * `schema` - Schema location or JSON Schema object to validate configuration settings.
 Optional.
 * `schemaOpts` - Additional options to pass to the JSON Schema validator.
 Optional.
 * `extendedValidator` - Specifies an additional settings validator.
 Optional.
+* `usingClusters` - Prepares usage for a cluster environment.
+Optional.

 # License